 I have balance in my life.
 This has become an important part of my development as an athlete.
 Taking time to nurture healthy positive relationships with a few close humans is important to me, being an athlete is consuming and I often need to be selfish, so carving out time for those I love and who support me is key, as is finding time for things outside of cycling and being close to nature hiking, trail running, and Overlanding.
 This creates an opportunity to practice calm and focus, that translates back to competition when surrounded by chaos.

-As I head into my next season of racing I look back on what I have accomplished and am grateful for every opportunity I have had, looking forward I stay focused on accomplishing that little girl’s dream to one day represent my country in sport, and being that inspiration to another little girl.
+With a cancelled 2020 season I look back on what I have accomplished and am grateful for every opportunity I have had, looking forward I stay focused on accomplishing that little girl’s dream to one day represent my country in sport, and being that inspiration to another little girl.

-Discipline: Road Cycling ⋅ Racing Age: 40 ⋅ Strengths on the bike: Sprinting, Aggressive Attacks, Domestique, Power Climbs, Team Player ⋅ Coach: Kendra Wenzel ⋅ Resides: Vancouver WA ⋅ Started Competitive Cycling: 2007
+Discipline: Road Cycling ⋅ Racing Age: 40 ⋅ Strengths on the bike: Sprinting, Aggressive Attacks, Domestique, Power Climbs, Team Player ⋅ Coach: Kendra Wenzel ⋅ Resides: Longmont, CO ⋅ Started Competitive Cycling: 2007